 Fast Forward and Rewind

-Most browsers allows users to navigate back and forward.
+Most browsers allow users to navigate back and forward.
 Vivaldi adds to those with Fast Forward and Rewind.
 Fast Forward lets you jump to the most natural next page.
 Examples include the next search result page, next image in hundreds of photos, or the next page in a forum discussion.
 With Rewind, Vivaldi brings you back to the first page visited on a site with a click.
 Taken all together, Vivaldi helps users navigate through content faster and more efficiently.

 More platforms, more shortcuts, more settings, more bug fixes